 The Pre-College Intensive at Pennsylvania Theatre Institute is a two-week summer training program for motivated high school students with an interest in the study of theatre arts.
-In this immersive experience on the beautiful campus of West Chester University, students take classes with professional artists, rehearse in our world-class facilities, and perform in a full-length production.
+In this immersive experience on the beautiful campus of West Chester University, students live in dormitories, take classes with university professors and professional artists, rehearse in our world-class facilities, and perform in a full-length production.

 This is a residential program.
 All students are expected to reside on campus for the duration of this two-week program.